My friends say I should be a comedian because I’m constantly making them laugh!

-I grew up in Norway and started going to the gym when I was 16 years old in order to improve my overall fitness, power and speed for my handball training.
-Being on the smaller side the training really helped me deal with the physicality and the six foot tall Amazon’s on the opposing team.
+I grew up in Norway and started going to the gym when I was 16 years old in order to improve my overall fitness, power, and speed for my handball training.
+Being on the smaller side the training really helped me deal with the physicality and the six foot tall Amazons on the opposing team.
 My initial flirtation with the gym has now blossomed into a full blown love affair minus the flowers!

-As a trainer I tried to inspire my clients by leading from the front and the satisfaction of going on a successful journey with them was immeasurable.
+As a trainer, I tried to inspire my clients by leading from the front, and the satisfaction of going on a successful journey with them was immeasurable.
 My philosophy was to practice what I preach.
 I kept a training log and stuck to an eating plan just like my clients.
 When I included Quark in their diet some of them thought I’d just returned from a Star Trek convention.
 The fact of the matter is that they were stepping out of their comfort zone, even though they thought I was speaking Klingon.

-People couldn't quite compute my reasoning when I told them I’d wake at 4.45 am for my hour long power walk around Hyde Park with my Rocky sound track on repeat.
-But hey, if you’re going to do it then do it properly.
+People couldn't quite compute my reasoning when I told them I’d wake at 4:45 am for my hour long power walk around Hyde Park with my Rocky sound track on repeat.
+But hey, if you’re going to do it, then do it properly.
 I was ready to go 12 rounds with Ivan Drago and then some.

 The weeks before competition were the real test.
-I took some time off work and focussed on staying disciplined.
+I took some time off work and focused on staying disciplined.
 The break helped and I really appreciated the benefit of sleep and rest.
 I was doing leg presses in my sleep at first but then the sheep came to the rescue in slumber land.

 By competition time I was in the zone.
 I had the eye of the tiger.
 I was Maximus in Gladiator.
 And all the hard work paid off.
 I was elated.
 The judges gave me the winning card for my six pack, overall symmetry and definition.
 And the Robin Hood themed costume went down a treat!